Plutoyun/Practice_Tower-Defense/README.md

 This is a learning project I did individually in 2017

 ## Demo
-Demo can be find [Practice_Tower-Defense/Demo](https://github.com/Plutoyun/Practice_Tower-Defense/tree/master/Demo) The demo video is published [here](https://youtu.be/HS8JYYkpOu8)
+The demo video is published [here](https://youtu.be/HS8JYYkpOu8).
+Demo can be find [Practice_Tower-Defense/Demo](https://github.com/Plutoyun/Practice_Tower-Defense/tree/master/Demo).

 ## Infos